CUTheory/auralskills3/source/coursework/index.markdown

 In general, I will not "grade" these assessments.
 Where appropriate, I will provide you with the "answer" (for example, the score I played from during a dictation exam), and it is your responsibility to evaluate yourself and reflect on the fluency you demonstrated, as you write your self-evaluation.

-Students not satisfied with the standard reached on a performance or transcription assessment will be allowed *one* reassessment opportunity.
-In order to be allowed a reassessment, the student must submit the relevant self-evaluation and make arrangements for the reassessment *no more than seven days after the original attempt*.
-The reassessment must be completed *no more than 14 days from the original attempt* to be accepted.
+Students not satisfied with the standard reached on a performance asessment (sight-singing only, not prepared performance) will be allowed *one* reassessment opportunity.
+In order to be allowed a reassessment, the student must submit the relevant self-evaluation and make arrangements for the reassessment *no more than 48 hours after the original attempt*.
+The reassessment must be completed *no more than seven days from the original attempt* to be accepted.
+Any other deadline extensions will be rare, and only considered when submitted *in writing, in advance of the deadline*.

 N.B.: Keep in mind that grades will be determined according to fluency in each conceptual area, *not* directly according to these assessments.
 Each conceptual area will be relevant for (at least) three summative assessments (and other assignments), and most assessments will cover more than one conceptual area.